 fascinating places for both research and on vacations (many with my friends

 from Scubaland Adventures in Austin, TX).
-I am an avid geocacher, an activity similar to a high-tech scavenger hunt using GPS.
-I also like taking walks on the beach, day trips, creating web pages and computer graphics, longer-than-day trips, boating, reading, wine tasting, listening to good music, bowling, watching old classic movies, seeing exciting new places and learning about different customs and food.
+I also enjoy camping in our retro Shasta Airflyte trailer, loving on my two dogs, and going geocaching ( an activity similar to a high-tech scavenger hunt using GPS).
+I also love taking walks on the beach, day trips, reading, wine tasting, listening to good music, longer-than-day trips, bowling, watching old classic movies, seeing exciting new places, and learning about different customs and food.

 So much for a brief introduction!
 Now get going and cruise around my Little Corner of Paradise (cyber-speaking that is).
 I hope you enjoy your stay.